Design Initiative

 Two faculty partners join Spring pilot by word of mouth

-Two new design faculty asked to be included in the CoLab Spring 2026 pilot through independent word of mouth — the first signal that the embedding model is spreading on its own.
+Two new design faculty asked to be included in the CoLab Spring 2026 pilot through independent word of mouth.
+The first signal that the embedding model is spreading on its own.

 Jan 28, 2026CoLab